xyanrch/overplus/README.md

  **It is strongly recommended to enable BBR to accelerate the network speed.**

 **[Enable BBR on 20.04 and CentOS 8](https://cloud.tencent.com/developer/article/1946062)**
+## Client side
+A windows client that support v protocol can find in release page.
+Overplus fully support trojan protocol, so you can use any client which support trojan protocol.
+Please make sure disable certificate verification if you use a self issued certificate.

 ## Build
 The project depend on boost and openssl libraries, please make sure install boost and openssl before build the project.